ddnexus/elastics-doc/source/doc/2-flex/5-Utility-Methods.md

 ## Other methods

+### Flex.reload!

+This method is useful in the console, when you are editing some template source: it reloads all the sources, so you can try the changes without restarting the console.

 ### Flex.search

 This method allows you to define and use a Search Template {% see 2.2.1#flex_search_tempaltes %} on the fly.
 It is very useful in the console or for quick prototyping, but it is not as efficient as a regular Template loaded from source (which gets compiled), so don't use it in your production code.